ThePhD/infoware/README.md

 ## Requirements
-No non-built-in ones by default.<br />
+No non-built-in ones by default.
 Some libraries are required for extended functionality.
 See the [Configurability](#configurability) section below for details.

 On Windows one needs to link to `gdi32`, `version`, `Ole32`, `OleAut32` and `wbemuuid`.